eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	\cite{WikipediaContributors2018x}:
-+ conceptual data model, which is a technology-independent description of the semantics of a specific domain (in the information context
-	\cite{WikipediaContributors2018y}) and defines the scope of the model
++ conceptual data model, which is a technology-independent description of the semantics of a specific domain (in the information context as abstract structures \cite{WikipediaContributors2018y}) and defines the scope of the model
-+ logical data model (or logical schema \cite{WikipediaContributors2018y}), which describes the semantics of a conceptual model for "a particular data manipulation technology", in terms of (relational) tables, columns, object-oriented classes, and XML tags;
++ logical data model (or logical schema \cite{WikipediaContributors2018y}), which describes the semantics of a conceptual model for "a particular data manipulation technology", in terms of (relational) tables, columns, object-oriented classes, and XML tags
-	a logical data model is a detailed reflection of a conceptual data model's domain-specific semantics, and is independent of the physical data model ("particular database management product or storage technology" \cite{WikipediaContributors2018y});
+	- A logical data model is a detailed reflection of a conceptual data model's domain-specific semantics, and is independent of the physical data model ("particular database management product or storage technology" \cite{WikipediaContributors2018y})
-	it is a representation of a domain-specific abstract structure (or, they "represent the abstract structure of a domain of information") \cite{WikipediaContributors2018y};
+	- It is a representation of a domain-specific abstract structure (or, they "represent the abstract structure of a domain of information") \cite{WikipediaContributors2018y};
-	use the logical data model to create databases, and use it as the basis of a physical data model \cite{WikipediaContributors2018y}
+	- Use the logical data model to create databases, and use it as the basis of a physical data model \cite{WikipediaContributors2018y}
+	- types of logical data models \cite{WikipediaContributors2018y}
+		* hierarchical data model
+		* network data model
+		* relational model
+		* object-oriented data model
+	- rationale/justifications for creating logical data model
+		\cite{WikipediaContributors2018y}:
+		* Facilitates understanding of business data elements and requirements.
+		* Provides the basis for database design.
+		* Facilitates the avoidance of data redundancy, data inconsistency, and business transaction inconsistency;
+			avoidance of the latter pair is dependent on avoiding data redundancy.
+		* Facilitates re-use and sharing of data.
+		* Facilitates the reduction of time and effort/cost in developing and maintaining the database.
+		* Verifies the logical process models.
+		* Facilitates impact analysis.
 + physical data model, which describes how data is physically stored in terms of partitions, processors, and tablespaces.

 WikipediaContributors2018w